FA Cup fixtures on TV – how to watch live games, draw details and more

 FA Cup fixtures will be shown live on TV in the weeks ahead and we've got the full round-up of TV details.

-Non-league Chorley have conquered two League One teams and a depleted XI from Championship side Derby on their quest to the fourth round, and they have been rewarded with a terrific clash against Premier League Wolves.
+Beyond the showpiece tie of the round, there are plenty of enthralling match-ups between top flight giants and non-league minnows.

-Cheltenham host Manchester City, Luton go up against Chelsea and Wycombe take on Tottenham in three other big mismatches of the round.
+Cheltenham Town face the daunting task of keeping Pep Guardiola’s Man City at bay, while non-league Chorley open the weekend’s action with a clash against Wolves.

-A host of games are set to be shown across a number of BBC and BT Sport platforms so you won’t miss a moment from the biggest mismatches and fairytale encounters across the ties.
+Luton face Chelsea and Wycombe take on Tottenham in a couple of other enticing clashes to play out this weekend, and we’ve got all the TV details across BBC and BT Sport platforms so you won’t miss a moment from the biggest mismatches and fairytale encounters.

 RadioTimes.com brings you all the FA Cup fixtures on TV and full broadcast information, and full fifth round draw details.